BlueWomb/Symfony4-Blog/README.md

 - php bin/console fos:js-routing:dump --format=json --target=public/js/fos_js_routes.json

-I'm using a template with a CC BY 3.0 license (as you can see from the page footer).
+I'm using a template (that I have customized) with a CC BY 3.0 license (as you can see from the page footer).
 So, if you want to use the code contained in this repository in a commercial way, make sure you buy a commercial license from https://colorlib.com/wp/template/miniblog/.